-Kevin Freeman is in his second season as UConn’s Director of Basketball Administration after serving for one year as the Assistant Director under Karl Hobbs.
+Kevin Freeman is in his fourth season as UConn’s Director of Basketball Administration after serving for one year as the Assistant Director under Karl Hobbs.

 Besides his responsibilities as the coordinator for all the Huskies’ travel and practice schedules at home and on the road, Freeman serves as the liaison between the men’s basketball program and the university administration, as well as the campus community.

-Freeman, a former UConn captain and the program's all-time leader in games played (140), came back to Storrs in 2011-12 after playing 11 seasons of professional basketball in Italy, Australia, Greece, South Korea, China, Puerto Rico, Spain and Venezuela.
+Freeman, a former UConn captain and second in the history of the program in games played (140), came back to Storrs in 2011-12 after playing 11 seasons of professional basketball in Italy, Australia, Greece, South Korea, China, Puerto Rico, Spain and Venezuela.

-Born 3/3/1978, Freeman and his wife Nicole are the parents of a daughter, Kekoa, and a son, Sire.
+Born 3/3/1978, Freeman and his wife Nicole are the parents of a daughter, Kekoa and two sons, Sire and Legend.